Moose Hide Campaign Day

 Since the Campaign began over 10 years ago along the Highway of Tears, thousands of communities and organizations across Canada have held Moose Hide Campaign events and joined the annual Moose Hide Campaign Day ceremony and fast.
 People of all ages, genders and backgrounds are invited to take part in Moose Hide Campaign activities.

 The campaign is grounded in Indigenous ceremony and traditional ways of learning and healing.
 A cornerstone of the Moose Hide Campaign is the moose hide pin.
 Wearing the pin signifies your commitment to honour, respect, and protect the women and children in your life and speak out against gender-based and domestic violence.
-To date, over four million moose hide pins have been distributed free of charge to communities, schools, and workplaces across Canada.
+To date, over five million moose hide pins have been distributed free of charge to communities, schools, and workplaces across Canada.

 Why moose hide?